Rogithat/s3-versioning/README.md

 ## ➤ Description

-A script to apply our correct lifecycle policy to every bucket in AWS
+A script to apply versioning option in every S3 bucket, to match AWS backup requisite

 To use it, you must login in to aws console using: aws configure or exporting your ACCESS_KEY, SESSION_TOKEN, and SECRET_KEY environment variables